redhat-cop/ninja-board/react/ninja-react/README.md

 1. When page shrinks, NavBar pops out of Header and has different styling.
 2. Submission modal for user registration doesn't exist yet.
 3. Combine JS object of routes with <Route> objects to have one source of truth.
-4. Scorecard page doesn't allow sideways scroll, even when the table is off the page

 # create-react-app Generated README